 Catharine was wedded to Leonard May (1795?-1889), son of Bedford County pioneers Daniel and Elizabeth May of Bedford Cove.

-The Mays dwelled in Colerain Township, Bedford County in 1810-1824 when their eldest three sons were born, and later in Somerset County, where their son Silas was born in 1833.
-They later settled on a farm in Juniata Township in Bedford County.
+The Mays initially dwelled in Colerain Township, Bedford County in 1810-1824 when their eldest three sons were born, and later in Somerset County, where their son Silas was born in 1833.
+They eventually settled on a farm in the western end of Juniata Township in Bedford County.
 For more than three decades, their family physician was Dr. John C. Early.